SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

 #### Leaving the model editor {#leaving-the-model-editor}

-When you leave the model editor using the close icon, you are returned to the model manager.
+When you leave the model editor as described below, you are returned to the model manager.
 You can then, for example, edit a different model, or change the mode or state of the current model.

 {{< c8y-admon-caution>}}
 All unsaved changes are lost when you navigate to a different URL or close the browser window.